rico157/between-spaces/README.md

 * Move right - `ctrl + "right"`
 * Mission control - `ctrl + "up"`

-The buttons send a GET request to the local server that will trigger [Node Key Sender](https://www.npmjs.com/package/node-key-sender) sending the keyboard shortcuts to the OS.
+The buttons send a GET request to the local server that will trigger [KBM-Robot](https://github.com/kylepaulsen/kbm-robot) sending the keyboard shortcuts to the OS.

 Shortcuts can be added or removed by modifying the endpoints available on `server.js` and `client/index.html`